nms-scribe/nms-scribe.github.io/_posts/2022-07-21-fantasy-quest-rpg-part-2.md

 **Commoner Skills.** Skills like those used in fifth edition will be known as commoner skills.
 These are things that aren't specifically related to adventuring.
 Commoner skills are all based on skill checks, as described above, there are no special features given to characters who rank up in those skills.

 Some skills, especially the knowledge skills, will be more specialized.
 For example, your history skill isn't just a general history.
-You learned about the history of one culture, plus general world history.
+You learned about the history of one culture, plus general world history (from a specific perspective).
 If you need to know some specific detail about another unrelated culture, you can't use your skill bonus.
 But if you need to know how that culture fit into world history, you can.

 **Languages.** I want to treat languages as commoner skills, as well.
 Characters could have non-fluent skills in a language, allowing them to attempt communication with a die roll even if they don't know the language well.
 As a language nerd, I would also expect dialects to come into play in this.
 I would also consider reading and writing as different skills for each language.
 It was historically common for people to be able to do one without the other.
 However, I don't want to turn Fantasy Quest RPG into a linguistics game, so I'll leave that for something to think about if this ever becomes serious.